New Jersey: Race and ethnicity

-New Jersey is one of the most ethnically diverse states in the nation: As of 2022, over one-fifth of its residents are Hispanic (21.5%) of its residents are Hispanic or Latino, 15.3% are Black, and one-tenth are Asian.
+New Jersey is one of the most ethnically diverse states in the United States: as of 2022, over one-fifth (21.5%) of its residents are Hispanic or Latino, 15.3% are Black, and one-tenth are Asian.
 One in four New Jerseyans were born abroad and more than one million (12.1%) are not fully fluent in English.
+As of the 2024 census estimate, the White non-Hispanic population of the state was less than 50%, making it a majority-minority state.
 Compared to the U.S. as a whole, the state is more racially and ethnically diverse and has a higher proportion of immigrants.

+2024 American Community Survey one-year estimates

-New Jersey is home to roughly half a million unauthorized immigrants, comprising an estimated 6.2% of the population, which in 2018 was the fifth-highest percentage of any U.S. state.
+New Jersey is home to roughly half a million undocumented immigrants, comprising an estimated 6.2% of the population, which in 2018 was the fifth-highest percentage of any U.S. state.
 The municipalities of Camden, Jersey City, and Newark are considered sanctuary cities for illegal immigrants.

 For further information on various ethnoracial groups and neighborhoods prominently featured within New Jersey, see the following articles: